What is Support for Mortgage Interest Loan?

 Administered by: Department for Work and Pensions

-Some of the rules and calculations described in this information sheet are very complicated so we recommend that you seek further advice on your particular situation.
+Some of the rules and calculations described in this information sheet are very complicated so we recommend that you get further advice.
 You can use the Find an Adviser tool on our website to find a local benefits adviser.